corinnedaigle3/Coding2_Lab12/README.md

 • The InventoryItem.cs script defines an InventoryItem class with an Id, name, and value.

-• The InventoryManager.cs script initializes a list of InventoryItem objects with random Ids and values using Random.value.
+• The InventoryManager.cs script initializes a list of InventoryItem objects with random Ids and values using Random.Range and Random.value.
 It also seraches the list using a Linear and Binary serach, and sorts using Quicksort.

 • The Linear search uses a name to find whether the item exists or not.